santiagosayshey/DigiBrain/Content/AI Prompt v2.md

 * [ ] **Objectivity:** Is the language neutral, factual, and free of subjective evaluations or bias (Principle 1)?
 * [ ] **Clarity & Conciseness:** Does the content clearly convey the necessary information for understanding (Principle 2) AND is it expressed efficiently, directly, and without fluff or redundancy (Principle 3)?
 Is the balance appropriate?
-* [ ] **Segmentation (Modularity):** Are distinct topics, concepts, steps, or facets appropriately segmented into separate, focused callouts to enhance organization and readability (Principle 4)?
+* [ ] **Segmentation (Modularity):** Are distinct topics, concepts, steps, or facets appropriately segmented into separate, focused callouts to enhance organisation and readability (Principle 4)?
 Was segmentation used effectively without making the flow disjointed where coherence was needed?
 * [ ] **Internal Structure & Readability:** Does the internal structure of EACH callout enhance readability (Guideline 5)?
 Specifically:
     * [ ] Does it generally use a mix of formats (e.g., brief intro + bullets/table)?
     * [ ] Does it actively avoid monotony (i.e., NOT just a single paragraph AND NOT just a bullet list, unless the point was extremely brief and simple per the guideline)?
 * [ ] **Basic Formatting:** Does content start on a new line after the callout header (Guideline 5)?
 * [ ] **Sequence Adherence:** If a specific callout sequence table was provided (Section 5), was it followed precisely in terms of order, type, and title?
+* [ ] **Structure Adherence**: Was the structure of callouts followed completely?
+If x callouts was requested, were x callouts made?
+Are you certain that it exactly this structure and not more / less?
 * [ ] **Output Wrapper:** Is the entire final output correctly enclosed in a single ```markdown code block (Principle 6)?
 * [ ] **Overall Goal Alignment:** Critically considering Section 7, does the final output effectively serve the primary goal of being a genuinely useful, clear, and understandable learning resource?
 Does it prioritize educational value?